orate-io/Documentation/Templates/Design_Document_Template.md

 ## Testing considerations

-How we went about testing the solution to the project
+How You went about testing the project, and ensured that all components of your work is functional and there are failsafe put into place when a component does not work: This is an example of things to test for:

+- edge cases in algorithms
+- testing webpage on all browsers and devices
+- ensure that all links are functional
+- Validate that user information is actually sent to server

 ## Operational considerations

 measure how successful our product is and if theres any issues ex. latency

 ## Future Considerations

-any future improvements for the project that won't be included for the time being.
+Any future improvements for the project that won't be included for the time being.
 Don't just put in a bunch of abstract ideas, you should add how you will go about implementing these new features given the time and resources.
 If a future consideration is added to the project scope you should adjust the entire document accordingly.